sockmaster27/svader/README.md

 To learn more about how to write fragment shaders, check out [The Book of Shaders](https://thebookofshaders.com/).

 The following is a collection of examples all made using Svader.
+The live version of all of these can be previewed on [svader.vercel.app](https://svader.vercel.app/), and the source code can be found in the [`src/routes/`](https://github.com/sockmaster27/svader/tree/master/src/routes) directory.

 ![Shader example collage](https://raw.githubusercontent.com/sockmaster27/svader/master/resources/collage.png)

-The source code for these examples can be found in the [`src/routes/`](https://github.com/sockmaster27/svader/tree/master/src/routes) directory.

 ## Usage